 Students in McGill’s doctoral program in Finance take courses from McGill’s Accounting faculty members as well as from the Faculties of Concordia University, HEC Montréal, and Université du Québec à Montréal.
 Upon admission, an advisor from the student's chosen area will assist in selecting those courses that best suit the student's interests while satisfying program requirements.
 Specialization courses may be selected from offerings of the four participating universities.

 We provide our students with the latest in trading technology in the Alphonse-Desjardins trading room, which features Thomson Reuters Eikon software.

 We are also well-connected to industry.
-Members of our Faculty’s Expert Panels contribute to our classrooms through guest lectures.
+Members of our Faculty’s Global Expert program contribute to our classrooms through guest lectures.